Adversarial Relighting Against Face Recognition: Experimental Results

 We conduct the proposed attacks and baselines against FaceNet on two datasets, \ie, CelebA and VGGFace2, and show the results in \tableref{tab:perf} and \figref{fig:roc}.
 For the random relighting baseline and the proposed AQ-ARA, we set the parameter $\epsilon\in\{0.1,0.2,0.4,0.8\}$.
 The proposed AP-ARA is trained on CelebA and VGGFace2 datasets, respectively, and uses FaceNet as the FR method supervision, \ie, $\phi$ in \reqref{eq:lossadv}.
 We have the following observations: \ding{182} As the norm ball (\ie, $\epsilon$) for the light becomes larger, the AUC under AQ-ARA gradually reduce with slight increasing of the BRISQUE and NIQE, demonstrating the effectiveness of the objective function \reqref{eq:aqara}. \ding{183} When comparing the random relighting baseline with AQ-ARA, we see that AQ-ARA leads to lower AUC under the same $\epsilon$, demonstrating that AQ-ARA can is able to find adversarial light that misleads FaceNet easily . \ding{184} AP-ARA methods' AUCs are between the results of AQ-ARA with $\epsilon=0.2$ and $\epsilon=0.4$, but usually hold a better image quality (lower BRISQUE and NIQE) than AQ-ARA ($\epsilon=0.4$).
 In addition, the computational cost of AP-ARA is lower than that of AQ-ARA, due to the one-step ARNet in the test procedure. \ding{185} When comparing the two variants of AP-ARA, AP-ARA-Dynamic gets lower AUC than AP-ARA-Static on VGGFace2 while having similar results on CelebA, hinting the effectiveness of the proposed ARNet that is able to adapt to different face via a dynamic convolution.

 We also provide the two visualization results in \figref{fig:cases} and have the following observations: \ding{182} Both AQ-ARA and AP-ARA are able to produce the realistic relighting pattern.
 More specifically, AQ-ARA tends to generate the adversarial light along a specific direction.
 For example, in second case, the adversarial light of AQ-ARA is along the northwest-southeast direction.
 The first case has similar result with a different direction.
-In contrast, AP-ARA tends to generate more complex light pattern that cannot be regarded as a directional light. \ding{183} When comparing the random relighting with AQ-ARA, we see that AQ-ARA always lets the FaceNet generate smaller cosine similarity under the same $\epsilon$, which further demonstrates the effectiveness of the proposed method. \ding{184} When comparing the AP-ARA-Static with AP-ARA-Dynamic, AP-ARA-Dynamic makes the relighted face have lower similarity to the reference face image.
+In contrast, AP-ARA tends to generate more complex light pattern that cannot be regarded as a directional light. \ding{183} When comparing the random relighting with AQ-ARA, we see that AQ-ARA always lets the FaceNet generate smaller cosine similarity under the same $\epsilon$, which further demonstrates the effectiveness of the proposed method. \ding{184} When comparing AP-ARA-Static with AP-ARA-Dynamic, the relighted faces of AP-ARA-Dynamic have lower similarity to the reference one.